-Mona lives a quiet life as a dollmaker.
-At face value she appears to be an ordinary woman, but in private she runs a side-service helping grieving mothers overcome the loss of a child.
+Mona lives a quiet life as a dollmaker, at face value she appears to be an ordinary woman, however, in private she runs a side-service helping grieving mothers overcome the loss of a child.
 As she begins a new romance she is pulled back to her past in 70s Birmingham where she met the enigmatic William.
-For a while, their lives were perfect, until an unexpected loss tore them apart.
+For a while, their lives were perfect until an unexpected loss tore them apart.

 Split between the present-day and Mona’s youth, The Trick To Time spins back to recount past events as present day events remind Mona of her past.
 Older Mona feels stuck and unyielding, yearning to recover from something that is yet to be revealed.
 Younger Mona is an insular adventurer, escaping Ireland for the hustle and bustle of Birmingham.

 De Waal, a child of the 70s, grew up in Birmingham, her mother was a foster carer and auxiliary nurse.
 As with her debut novel, My Name is Leon (de Waal was a family law magistrate, sits on adoption boards, and has written manuals for adoption and foster care) de Waal drew from her and her mother’s past to write a textured story of life as an Irish woman in 70s Britain.

 At first glance, you may mistake The Trick To Time for your standard supermarket paperback.
 On closer inspection, de Waal uses a conventional romance to discuss themes such as mental health, prenatal/neonatal care, grief, and the IRA and Hibernophobia.
 The depth of the story may not be visible at first, but with each new insight into Mona’s life, the more nuanced the novel becomes.
 These are intricate themes, ingrained into the story for the reader to absorb consciously and unconsciously.